nnijat/checkpoint-backend-1/README.md

 ### Setup
 * Fork, Clone, npm install, npm start
 * npm start will bring up the web page, it will not start the server
-* You will need a database setup in mlab
+* You will need a database setup either locally or in the cloud
 * you need to start the server manually
 * Use postman to test your server, don't rely on the web page which is just for show.